skuro/plantuml-mode/README.md

 # Usage

-You can either tell `puml-mode` to autocomplete the word before the cursor by typing `M-x puml-complete-symbol`.
+You can tell `puml-mode` to autocomplete the word before the cursor by typing `M-x puml-complete-symbol`.
 This will open a popup with all the available completions as found in the list of keywords given by running PlantUML with the `-language` flag.

-To render the PlantUML diagram within Emacs, you can also hit `M-x puml-preview`.
+To render the PlantUML diagram within Emacs, you can hit `M-x puml-preview`.
 This will run PlantUML and display the result in the `*PUML-Preview*` buffer.
 The format used to render the diagram is automagically chosen from what's supported by your Emacs.
 It will be one of the following, in order of preference:

 - SVG
 - PNG